Isorun Docs

 ConstraintValue

-Sessions per sandboxunbounded — open as many as you want, each is one bash process
+Sessions per sandboxunbounded; each is one bash process

 Bash death detectionshell_closed frame surfaces immediately